abdoulaye-tnd/tandian/books/gameofwork.md

   - "I would like to be a marathon runner, but don't ask me to run in the rain"
 - There is no way to get around the fact that behavior precedes results.
 As the behavior of players determines the ream results, so does the behavior of workers and managers determines the success of a business
-- Too often businesses try to blame outside influences if they don't get desired results **can go one step further : Attitude is the prime cause of behavior
+- Too often businesses try to blame outside influences if they don't get desired results **We can go one step further : Attitude is the prime cause of behavior **

 ### Attitude

-> They way I think they way i will act, whether it is in a momentary fit of rage or in contemplation in a planning session.
+> The way I think the way i will act, whether it is in a momentary fit of rage or in contemplation in a planning session.

 - It is imperative to understand that the thought precedes the act
 - It is impossible to behave consistently contrary to a basic attitude.